andrewpmartinez/ziti-git/README.md

 Available Commands:
   branch         list all repo branches or repos in <tag>
-  clone          clones the core openziti repos to the current directory help           Help about any command list           list all repos or repos for <tag>
+  checkout       inspects the go.mod file of the openziti/ziti repo to produce a script to checkout exact openziti dependencies necessary clone          clones the core openziti repos to the current directory help           Help about any command list           list all repos or repos for <tag>